 - 3 Minute Read

-This bonus blog of the self-reflection series looks at the at ways to start or improve self-reflection while remote teaching.
+This bonus blog of the self-reflection series looks at the ways to start or improve self-reflection while remote teaching.
 We’ve been writing about the importance and value of self-reflection for teachers for a few weeks.
 Mark Enser’s timely article in the TES reinforces this – as he describes the importance of reflection as well as experience in his own practice.

 However, with the current pandemic lockdown, teachers have switched from face-to-face teaching to online support – whether by delivering online lessons, setting work, or suggesting a range of activities alongside pastoral care.